Category Archive: Tungsten Carbide

 Do not mix tungsten and tungsten carbide

 Searchers often use tungsten and tungsten carbide interchangeably, but engineering estimates should not.
-Cemented carbide includes a binder phase and has properties that differ from pure tungsten.
+Cemented carbide includes a binder phase and is manufactured to deliver a balance of hardness, toughness, density, and wear resistance.
+Those properties change by grade, so the weight calculation should match the material being used.

 Why cubic-inch conversions are popular